 Milan Cathedral Exterior

-Milan Cathedral (Duomo di Milano) is the third-largest church in Europe (or second, or fourth, depending on who and what is counting) and the largest in Italy if the Vatican (St Peter’s Basilica) is considered an independent state.
+The magnificent Milan Cathedral (Duomo di Milano) is the third-largest church in Europe (or second, or fourth, depending on who and what is counting) and the largest in Italy if the Vatican (St Peter’s Basilica) is considered an independent state.

-Milan Cathedral is high gothic — a style fairly uncommon in major churches in Italy.
+Milan Cathedral is High Gothic — a style fairly uncommon in major churches in Italy.
 (The cathedrals in Pisa and Siena are for example Romanesque, Florence somewhat hides its Gothic origins, while many others are Renaissance or Baroque.)

 At the time of its consecration in the late 16th century, the exterior of the church was still bare and undecorated.
 Although at this time already well out of fashion, the exterior was decorated in the flamboyant high and later Neo-Gothic style.
-An incomplete Renaissance facade was removed and replaced with the white marble gothic facade on the orders of Napoleon Buonaparte, who was crowned King of Italy here in 1805.
-(Erroneous expectations that the French treasury would finance the work sped up construction significantly.)

-The high gothic exterior decorations include nearly 2300 statues, 135 spires, nearly a hundred gargoyles, and endless architectural details.
 Many of the biblical scenes are fairly easy to read but many visitors are unfamiliar with events from the lives of various saints.
-Guides often point out the more interesting ones to tour groups making it worth eavesdropping if not taking a tour, or carry a good guidebook.
+Guides often point out the more interesting ones, making it worth eavesdropping if not taking a tour or carrying a good guidebook.

 → See Buy Tickets for Rooftop Visits of Milan Cathedral for more details.